I don't stutter alone - Psychological stuttering

 It's a new feeling associated with speaking interaction.
 A new state we get into.
 A new program that responds to the speaking environment.

-We are no longer scared of it.
-We anticipate speaking not with fear, but with some natural anxiety having a positive flavor.
+Where we are no longer scared of it.
+We don't anticipate speaking with fear, but rather look for it with excitement which has a positive flavor.
 Like when you play a game.